 Each participant can take 1-2 minutes to answer one of these questions:

 - What are your hopes and concerns for your family, community and/or the country?

 - What would your best friend say about who you are?

 - What sense of purpose / mission / duty guides you in your life?

-- How do you think your groups differ from other groups?
-How does comparison of your group to others help you feel more positive or negative about yourself?
+- How does comparison of the groups that form your social identity with other groups help you feel more positive or negative about yourself?

 - In one sentence, share what was most meaningful or valuable to you in the experience of this Living Room Conversation?